-Since these verbs are specifically related to backtracking, most of them can be used only when the pattern is to be matched using pcre\exec(), which uses a backtracking algorithm.
-With the exception of (\FAIL), which behaves like a failing negative assertion, they cause an error if encountered by pcre\dfa\exec().
+Since these verbs are specifically related to backtracking, most of them can be used only when the pattern is to be matched using one of the traditional matching functions, because these use a backtracking algorithm.
+With the exception of (\FAIL), which behaves like a failing negative assertion, the backtracking control verbs cause an error if encountered by a DFA matching function.